Here are today’s top headlines in the world of hockey:

 Panini’s new set features suspended players

-Panini America’s new trading cards will feature an innovative insert set called “Shannabanned.”
-Seeded 1 in every 12 packs, each “Shannabanned” insert card will depict a player who has been suspended by NHL disciplinarian Brendan Shannahan.
+Panini America’s new trading cards will feature an innovative insert set called “Shanabanned.”
+Seeded 1 in every 12 packs, each “Shanabanned” insert card will depict a player who has been suspended by NHL disciplinarian Brendan Shanahan.